johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

-Let's try tie a few things together.
+Let's try to tie a few things together.
 We're in pretty deep, so now's a good time to do a quick refresher on the big picture, and assess where we're at:

 1. We're writing code that constructs, then returns, a dynamic module (our `registerAsync()` static method will house that code).
 2. The dynamic module it returns can be imported into other feature modules, and provides a service (the thing that connects to the database and returns a `db` object).